-- All the sites and artefacts we have examined in the field are surface finds.
+- 1. All the sites and artefacts we have examined in the field are surface finds.
 None of them are embedded within the underlying deposits, and extensive inspection of exposed sections in marine beach deposits and alluvial sediments has so far failed to reveal any artefacts in a stratigraphic context that might provide some means of dating or associated biogenic evidence of palaeoenvironmental conditions and palaeoeconomic practices. - 2.
 Some of the lava cones are very ancient.
-Two basalt samples from the lava cone at site 216-208 near al-Qahmah (Zarins, Al-Jawad Murad & Al-Yish 1981: 18, fig. 5/A) gave K/Ar ages of 1.37 ± 0.02 million years (KSA 04/AR1) and 1.25 ± 0.02 million years (KSA 04/017).
-They provide a maximum age for the Acheulean artefacts that have been found in the vicinity. - 3.
-Similarly the Mousterian artefacts that occur on the 3 m beach terrace in this area are surface finds and may post-date the beach formation by an unknown
+Two basalt samples from the lava cone at site 216-208 near al-Qahmah (Zarins et al. 1981: 18, fig. 5/A) gave K/Ar ages of 1.37±0.02 million years (KSA 04/AR1) and 1.25±0.02 million years (KSA 04/017).
+They provide a maximum age for the Acheulean artefacts that have been found in the vicinity.

-- interval.
+- 3. Similarly the Mousterian artefacts that occur on the 3 m beach terrace in this area are surface finds and may postdate the beach formation by an unknown interval.
 Pending the results of our dating studies, we take this 3 m beach deposit to correspond to the Stage 5e high sea level.
 Thus, the 3 m beach deposit provides, at best, a maximum age for the Mousterian artefacts of about 125,000 years, although their true age may of course prove to be much younger. - 4.
 The difficulty of relating surface finds to underlying geological formations is illustrated by a small shell midden at al-Birk.
 Here a concentration of shells and non-diagnostic stone tools is distributed over an area of about 200 m2 on the surface of a 3 m coral beach terrace.
-A radiocarbon date on some of the shell material of 5560 ± 70 BP (Beta-191460) demonstrates that this site was used at about the time that modern sea level was established, or soon after, while a radiocarbon date from shell material embedded in the underlying beach deposit of 38380 ± 1290 BP (BETA-191459), in effect an infinite age, suggests formation during the period of high sea level 125,000 years ago.
+A radiocarbon date on some of the shell material of 5560±70 BP (Beta-191460) demonstrates that this site was used at about the time when modern sea level was established, or soon after, but the underlying coral terrace is too recrystallized for secure U-series dating and yields shell material too old for a finite 14C age (BETA-191459: 38380 ± 1290 BP), consistent with formation at a high sea level 125,000 years ago..